rebekalv/keyboard/README.md

-# 🚀 Build Your Dream Mechanical LED Keyboard with AVR! 🌟
+# 🚀 Build Your Dream Mechanical LED Keyboard with AVR DU! 🌟

 Ever wanted to craft your own custom mechanical keyboard?
 Here's how I brought mine to life, step-by-step! 🛠️✨